You are listening to the Sean Hannity radio show podcast.

 Anyway, two officers shot separate incidents, what authorities are calling targeted attacks.

-One died, the other was shot twice in the face.
+The other was shot twice in the face, but he's expected to survive.

 Anyway, but they were two of the four officers shot yesterday in these four incidents.